hhoback/response-times-cahoots/data cleaning/README.md

 ## How to Run

 > Note: Because of GitHUB file size limits, the raw data and resulting cleaned dataset are not included in this repository.
 To produce the cleaned dataset:
 1. Ensure all raw data files are in a `data` folder.
+Refer to the `File Structure` section of the main `README.md` file to ensure proper structure.
-2. Make sure packages get imported first, and the chunks are run in order to prevent errors and messing up the data.
+2. Run all chunks in the Rmd file `clean_data.Rmd` in order.
-3. Run all chunks in the Rmd file `clean_data.Rmd`.
+- Make sure packages get imported first, and the chunks are run in order to prevent errors and messing up the data.

 ## Dependencies